best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/synthetic_data_python.md

 Locales allow you to generate data that matches the conventions and formats of different countries and regions.
 This is useful for internationalisation and region-specific testing.

 To demonstrate how locales influence data generation, let us create a simple example that generates person and address data for various regions.
 Note that both libraries also support language-specific data generation; for example, outputs for Arabic and Japanese locales are written in the respective languages.
-For a full list of supported locales, please refer to the [official Faker documentation](https://fakerjs.dev/guide/localization.html#available-locales) and [official Mimesis documentation](https://mimesis.name/v12.1.1/locales.html).
+For a full list of supported locales, please refer to the official [Faker](https://fakerjs.dev/guide/localization.html#available-locales) and [Mimesis](https://mimesis.name/v12.1.1/locales.html) documentations.

 **Generate data for multiple locales**